verheyefrancesco/cordova-plugin-cameraattachment/README.md

 Values: `small` | `medium` | `large`

+### argBase64 - iOS, Android
+Arg for the base64 parameter in the POST

+Type: String

+Default: `fileContents`

+### argFileName - iOS, Android
+Arg for the fileName parameter in the POST (omit if empty)

+Type: String

+Default: ``

+### fileName - iOS, Android
+The fileName parameter value in the POST

+Type: String

+Default: ``

 ## Requirements
 - PhoneGap 3.0 or newer / Cordova 3.0 or newer
 - Android 2.3.1 or newer / iOS 5 or newer